- That's numberwang!

 - Cargo Cult: By the halfway point of series 4, the cast and crew of the Quiz Broadcast have taken to worshipping the regulations, Sheila especially.Blessed be the regulations!

 - Catch Phrase: "That's Numberwang!" and "Let's rotate the board!" for Numberwang; "Hello, good evening and remain indoors!" for The Quiz Broadcast.

-- Also "That's a bad miss" from the the snooker radio commentator.
+- Also "Oh, and that's a bad miss" for Ted during the snooker radio commentator sketches.